CloudSihmar/introduction-to-kubernetes/Services.md

 <img src=".\images\p3_service_labelselector.jpg"/>

+With every object and agent decoupled we need a flexible and scalable operator which connects resources together and will reconnect, should something die and a replacement is spawned.
+Each Service is a microservice handling a particular bit of traffic, such as a single NodePort or a LoadBalancer to distribute inbound requests among many Pods.

+A Service also handles access policies for inbound requests, useful for resource control, as well as for security.

+A service, as well as kubectl, uses a selector in order to know which objects to connect.
+There are two selectors currently supported:

+- **equality-based**: Filters by label keys and their values.
+Three operators can be used, such as =, ==, and !=.
+If multiple values or keys are used, all must be included for a match.
+- **set-based**: Filters according to a set of values.
+The operators are in, notin, and exists.
+For example, the use of status notin (dev, test, maint) would select resources with the key of status which did not have a value of dev, test, nor maint.

 ### Creating Services

 Service is created by posting a JSON or YAML descriptor to the Kubernetes API server.